How to use a Defibrillator (AED)

 A defibrillator gives you the facility to use it on an adult and children over the age of one with the option of two sets of pads.

 Use the AED to assist with first aid until an ambulance arrives.
-Defibrillators can double the chances of a casualty’ survival so it is important to know where to find one in the case of an emergency.
+Defibrillators can double the chances of a casualty’ survival, so it is essential to know where to find one in the case of an emergency.

 Where to find a defibrillator (AED)

 AED’s are becoming more common as pieces of first aid equipment in most public places and buildings.
-They can be located in a plastic portable box in a green casing (which is marked).
+They are located in a portable plastic box in a green casing (which is marked).
 In buildings with many storeys, they are placed in elevators to allow ease of transportation.

 How to use a defibrillator (AED)

-People with no training on how to use an AED should be able to use it with no trouble.
+People with no training on how to use an AED should use it with no trouble.
 All you need to do is place the pads in the correct areas as directed on each one and follow the instructions.

 Before using a defibrillator, you need to ensure that an ambulance is on its way.
 If someone hasn’t retrieved the AED yet, start CPR.
 When the AED arrives, please turn it on, and the device will begin to give you a series of audial and visual instructions.
 Follow the instructions until an ambulance arrives or, in some circumstances, an experienced first aider.

 Step by step:

 - Cut through or remove any obstructing clothing from the casualty and wipe any sweat from the casualty’s chest.
-In some circumstances, the casualty may have thick chest hair which will need to be removed if possible.
+In some circumstances, the casualty may have thick chest hair, which you need to remove if possible.

 - Once they are in position, the device will start to monitor the heart rhythm of the casualty.
 The area should be clear, and no one should be touching the casualty; when the machine instructs you to deliver a shock to the casualty.
-In between the shocks the machine will tell you when it is clear to continue with CPR.
+In between the shocks, the device will tell you when it is clear to continue with CPR.